-A solar eclipse will occur across most of the United States on August 21, 2017, including a small band of total solar eclipse stretching from east to west across the continent.
+A solar eclipse will occur across most of the United States on April 8, 2024, including a small band of total solar eclipse stretching from east to west across much of the continent.
 Prevent Blindness hopes you enjoy taking part in this important astronomical and cultural event.
 Before you do, please take the time to learn about the dangers to your vision and how to protect your eyes from injury during the eclipse.

 Protect your eyes!

 Never look directly at the sun during a solar eclipse (except during the very brief time the sun is in total eclipse; and even then, with caution).
 Looking directly at the sun can cause permanent damage to your eyes.
 After viewing a solar eclipse, seek treatment from an eye care professional if you or your child have any changes in vision that continue to get worse.

 A solar eclipse occurs when the moon moves between the sun and the earth.
 The moon causes the light of the sun to be blocked from reaching earth, casting a shadow on earth.
 A total solar eclipse is when the moon completely blocks the sun.
 The sun’s outer atmosphere (called the solar corona) glows around the moon when it is blocking the sun.
 A partial solar eclipse is when the moon only blocks part of the sun.
 Viewing a partial solar eclipse can expose your eye to the sun’s rays causing damage to the eye.

 Exposing your eyes to the sun without proper eye protection during a solar eclipse can cause “eclipse blindness” or retinal burns, also known as solar retinopathy.
 This exposure to the light can cause damage or even destroy cells in the retina (the back of the eye) that transmit what you see to the brain.
 This damage can be temporary or permanent and occurs with no pain.
 It can take a few hours to a few days after viewing the solar eclipse to realize the damage that has occurred.